sonic-net/sonic-mgmt/ansible/README.testbed.md

 ## Topology file

  - Topology file is a regular ansible yaml file with variables:
-   - topology ñ defines physical topology
+   - topology ‚Äì defines physical topology
-   - configuration ñ defines variables for VMs configuration templates
+   - configuration ‚Äì defines variables for VMs configuration templates
-   - configuration_properties ñ defines group variables for VMs configuration templates
+   - configuration_properties ‚Äì defines group variables for VMs configuration templates

  - topology dictionary is required
  - configuration and configuration_properties are optional and used only for topologies with VMs